romainstraet/disco-timelines-vanillajs/README.md

 - [x] Make design responsive and enhance some styling (v0.2)
 - [x] Fetch more than 50 albums when appropriate (e.g. Bob Dylan)
   - _Spotify returns max 50 album objects on each request.
 Hence, If an artist has released more than 50 albums, the artist's timeline is incomplete._
-- [ ] Add a "did you mean...?" functionnality
-  - _When searching for an artist, the app only consider the first result of the array of artists returns by the Spotify API.
-However, there are some cases where the first result is not the actual searched artist.
-Hence, the app could show the other results to let the user verify its research._
 - [x] Handle errors and mis-use
   - _Currently, the app does not handle error at all (e.g. network, authentification, artist not found, etc.), nor mis-use (e.g. adding same artist multiple times)_
 - [ ] Increase performance
   - _Until now, the focus has been put on make the app works without any performance consideration (e.g. no focus on lazy-loading, page events, etc.)_
     - [x] Using Loading=Lazy attribute on img
     - [x] Minify javascript file with
+    - [x] Re-render only what has to be re-rendered
+    - [ ] Change the initial data (i.e. choose an artist with less releases than the Beatles and the Rolling Stones to minimize the size of the data)
 - [ ] Increase test coverage and acceptance tests
   - _Test coverage is already high since the app has been based on a TDD approach.
-It could however be improved._
+It could however be improved since latest development (after v0.2) has been comited without much tests (this is a quite useless personal project and I got bored)._
+- [ ] Add a "did you mean...?" functionnality
+  - _When searching for an artist, the app only consider the first result of the array of artists returns by the Spotify API.
+However, there are some cases where the first result is not the actual searched artist.
+Hence, the app could show the other results to let the user verify its research._

 ## Things I've learned (so far)